abbreviatedman/dangerroom/README.md

 source ~/.zshrc
 ```

-- Let the Danger Room sharpen your command line skills.
+- Get to work in the Danger Room, practicing and sharpening your command line skills.

 ### Installing Without Oh My Zsh